TheFuZiOnZz/Research-Dashboard/World Politics/United States/2025-28 Donald Trump/2025 Perkins Coie Executive Order.md

 	  `Preliminarily, then permanently, enjoin implementation of the Order.`

 	  `Grant such other relief as the Court deems just and proper.` - [Perkins Coie LLP V. U.S. Department of Justice (Civil Complaint), United States District Court for the District of Columbia, 2025](https://storage.courtlistener.com/recap/gov.uscourts.dcd.278290/gov.uscourts.dcd.278290.1.0_3.pdf)
-- On 12 March 2025, Judge Beryl Howell granted Perkins Coie a Temporary Restraining Order, in which stopped the execution of
+- On 12 March 2025, Judge Beryl Howell granted Perkins Coie a Temporary Restraining Order, in which stopped the execution of parts 1, 3, and 5 of the executive order.
 	- `Upon consideration of plaintiff Perkins Coie LLP’s Motion for a Temporary Restraining Order (“TRO”), ECF No. 2; the memoranda, declarations, and exhibits submitted in support; and the arguments in support and in opposition presented at the expedited TRO hearing held on March 12, 2025, for the reasons explained orally at the hearing, it is hereby:`

 	  `ORDERED that plaintiff’s Motion for a Temporary Restraining Order, ECF No. 2, is GRANTED; it is further`